 - Body aches

-Swine flu symptoms develop about one to three days after you're exposed to the virus and continue for about eight days, starting one day before you get sick and continuing until you've recovered.
+Swine flu symptoms develop about one to three days after you're exposed to the virus and continue for about seven days.

 When to see a doctor

-It's not necessary to see a doctor if you're generally healthy and you develop swine flu symptoms, such as fever, cough and body aches.
-Do call your doctor, however, if you have flu symptoms and you're pregnant or you have a chronic disease, such as emphysema or a heart condition.
+It's not necessary to see a doctor if you're generally healthy and develop flu signs and symptoms, such as fever, cough and body aches.
+Call your doctor, however, if you have flu symptoms and you're pregnant or you have a chronic disease, such as emphysema or a heart condition.

 Influenza viruses infect the cells lining your nose, throat and lungs.
 The virus enters your body when you inhale contaminated droplets or transfer live virus from a contaminated surface to your eyes, nose or mouth.